 We start with goals, like I said earlier, I encourage my clients to work on 5 goals in each 90-day period.
 Health, relationships, personal development and 2 business goals.
 The key to good goal setting is complete clarity.
 To achieve, you must decide what you want, and then really specifically write it down.
 I’m sure you have used the SMARTER method for goal-setting builders.
 It’s an oldie but a goodie and it’s what I use.
 For each goal, I also encourage people to think about WHY they want it, what may get in their way and how they could overcome it.

 Once you have crystal clear goals penned down, the next step is to take some time and think about literally everything that you need to do in order to achieve the goal.
 The more comprehensive the list, the more likely you’ll be to achieve the goal.
 Once you’ve thought about every action that needs to happen, you then need to sort them by priority and sequence.
 For instance, some things will naturally need to come before other things and some things will be way more important.
 In my opinion, the action part is probably the part that gets overlooked the most but it’s probably the most crucial (it’s the plan).

 Ok, so you’ve got a dream, you’ve set some goals and you’ve created a plan, but If you want to achieve, it’s not enough to simply leave it there.
 You must set yourself some key performance indicators.
 Setting KPI’s in my experience is something that most small business owners struggle with, it’s a case of not knowing what to track, how to get started but the reality is it’s a process that with a little bit of discipline and consistency will supercharge your results.

 There are two types of numbers that you should be reviewing in your business:

-Lag indicators, are kpi’s that help you measure the actual result, for instance number of new clients, money invoiced etc.
+Lag indicators – These KPIs help you measure the actual result, for instance number of new clients, money invoiced etc.

-I really hope that this little guide helps you create a killer plan for 2023.
+I hope that this little guide helps you create a killer plan for 2024.